COM6012/ScalableML/Lab 4 - Scalable Generalized Linear Models.md

 srun --account=rse-com6012 --reservation=rse-com6012-4 --time=01:00:00 --pty /bin/bash
 ```

-if the reserved resources are not available, start an interactive session from the general queue by
+**if the reserved resources are not available**, start an interactive session from the general queue by

 ```sh
 srun --pty bash -i